Detailed course offerings (Time Schedule) are available for

 Covers medical and legal definitional issues as well as major civil and criminal law issues, including standards and procedures for involuntary commitment; consent for, and informed refusal of, treatment; de-institutionalization/community-based treatment; the insanity defense; competency to stand trial; and punishment of the mentally ill convict.

-Explores ethical foundations, principles, and concepts, and U.S. laws, related to the conduct of research with humans subjects and the responsible conduct of research.
+Explores the ethical foundations, principles and concepts, and U.S. laws related to the conduct of research with human subjects.
 Required for graduate students in the Department of Bioethics and Humanities, School of Medicine.
 Offered: jointly with B H 536; W.

 Surveys the scope of regulatory authority accorded to the FDA.
 Focuses on products used in medical care, notably pharmaceutical drugs, medical devices, and biologics.
 Considers food safety, regulation of cosmetics, and oversight of carcinogenic substances.
 Offered: Sp.